 Second, despite its reasonable measuring range, this scale isn’t particularly large.
 It’s only a little bigger than a wide cup, and thus somewhat smaller than many other scales you could use in the kitchen.

-Smaller scales aren’t as useful for other things, so this fundamentally limits the Bonavita scale’s utility compared to other products.
+Smaller scales aren’t as versatile, so this fundamentally limits the Bonavita scale’s utility compared to other products.
 This is one of the reasons it’s not on our list of top scales, and that alone tells you most of what you need to know about this product.

 I both like and dislike this feature of the Bonavita scale, and here’s why.